-In this article, we will discuss the wcscoll function in C++ with its syntax and example.
+In this guide, we will explore the functionality of the wcscoll function in C++ along with its syntax and a demonstration.

 Syntax: